by Brian Tomasik

 A smaller value of pc means a smaller value of the above expression.
 QED.

-Conceptually, what's going on here is that if crop productivity is lower, then more land is needed to produce the same amount of crop productivity, which leaves less land left over for native vegetation. (back)
+Conceptually, what's going on here is that if crop productivity is lower, then more land is needed to produce the same amount of crop production, which leaves less land left over for native vegetation. (back)

 - This article explains: